lingaoliu105/lingaoliu105.github.io/_posts/2024-11-02-mastering-multi-stage-builds-for-efficient-cicd-pipelines.md

 One of the most powerful tools for achieving efficient builds in containerized environments is **multi-stage builds** in Docker.
 Initially introduced in Docker 17.05, multi-stage builds allow developers to separate the build process into distinct stages, enabling them to produce smaller, more secure final images without sacrificing functionality.

-In this blog post, we’ll explore how to optimize multi-stage builds to enhance CI/CD pipelines, focusing on best practices, common pitfalls, and real-world use cases.
+In this blog post, we'll explore how to optimize multi-stage builds to enhance CI/CD pipelines, focusing on best practices, common pitfalls, and real-world use cases.

 ## What Are Multi-Stage Builds?

 A multi-stage Docker build uses multiple `FROM` statements within a single Dockerfile.
 Each `FROM` instruction begins a new stage of the build.
 Artifacts from one stage can be selectively copied into the next, allowing you to discard unnecessary build dependencies before producing the final image.

-Here’s a basic example of a multi-stage build for a Go application:
+Here's a basic example of a multi-stage build for a Go application:

 ```dockerfile
 # Build stage